Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - This script is not made by LukeZGD, it is made by me (Moneymoney122)

-- It is intended for use on linux
+- It is intended for use on linux (only tested on Arch Linux, but should work on every distro)

 - It may or may not work